ckeil0689/master-thesis/README.md

 2) Have permission to write to R's library folder (otherwise run as admin/sudo or receive permission)
 3) Converted mmc4.xlsx and mmc5.xls to comma-separated CSV files during the setup process.

+Currently, warnings may occur if the `/deseq/` folder contains DESeq files for transcription factors, which are not recognized as "core transcription factors (batf, rorc, maf, stat3, irfv4, fosl2, hif1a).

 Otherwise, please screenshot or copy the error output and post it in the Issues subsection.

 ## Creating a Network